 With Whitley's unforgettable delivery, the song found the perfect home.
 He took it to the top of the chart in three short months as the follow-up single to "Don't Close Your Eyes," solidifying himself as anything but a one-hit wonder.
 Tragically, he would only enjoy the success for five months before succumbing to alcohol poisoning in May 1989.

-Here he is performing the song on Austin City Limits after it hit the top 10 for the first time.
+Here he is performing the song on Austin City Limits after it hit the Top 10 of the Billboard Hot Country Singles chart for the first time.

 A Legendary Song No Matter Who Sings It